Data

 curl

-Paste a curl command to fill in the dictionary fields for headers and body
+Paste a curl command to populate the fields.
+This completes the dictionary fields for headers and body.

 Method